Lefucjusz/RPi-HD44780-news-ticker/README.md

 #### Diacritic characters substitution

-This was supposed to be a quick makeshift solution, but since it worked suprisingly well - I left it as it was.
+This was supposed to be a quick makeshift solution, but since it worked surprisingly well - I left it as it was.
 The algorithm substituting Polish diacritics for HD44780 CGRAM addresses has been obtained by reverse-engineering the format.
 ASCII codes of the characters were just printed to console and then hardcoded in a giant nested `switch...case`.
 There has to be a neater solution for this problem,